Plus, you may choose to be notified when my new book launches, "The Joy of Writing Journal: Spark Your Creativity in 8 Minutes a Day"!

 Writing is like that.
 Our inner voice, our muse, often asks us to step out in faith and take a new path.
 My well-worn path is book proposals and self-help books.
 But my inner prompting has asked me to write a children’s book.
 I’ve been mucking around and losing my way on this new path.

 It went from picture book to early readers and now I’m thinking it may be a middle grade novel.
 Which means completely rewriting it again.
 And it feels so uncomfortable.
 I’ve even hired my share of editors to help me with this new genre, but I’m still lost.
-And it seems I’ll need to continue to listen for my muse to tell me where to step next.
+And it seems I’ll need to continue to listen for my muse, look for its writing inspiration to tell me where to step next.

 How about you?
 Are you being asked to step into an unfamiliar path in your writing?
 Are you willing to trust your muse?
 Trust that you can do it?
 Have you taken a step?
 Or are you waiting for a sign?
-Share your stories (and questions) here!
+Share your stories, inspiration (and questions) here!